harpreetsahota204/crop_query/README.md

 ### Match patch size to object size

 The single most important setting.
 If your object occupies roughly:
-- 1/5 of the image → use 5–6 patches per row
+- 1/5 of the image: use 5 to 6 patches per row
-- 1/10 of the image → use 10–12 patches per row
+- 1/10 of the image: use 10 to 12 patches per row
-- 1/20 of the image → use 15–20 patches per row
+- 1/20 of the image: use 15 to 20 patches per row

 Patches that are too large capture too much background and dilute the similarity.
 Patches that are too small may not capture enough of the object for a meaningful comparison.